-Even in his music, its not always easy to tell when Eric is being serious.
+Even in his music, it's not always easy to tell when Eric is being serious.
 He talks of having run a dance label, but his first love seems to be the more filmic, instrumental synthfests of Jarre and Vangelis.
 The result is a jarring collision of styles, whereby crunchy drum programming and aggressive bass lines sit side‑by‑side with cheesy flute sounds and warm string pads.
 Sometimes it works, sometimes not.
 Perhaps you need to be having sexual intercourse to appreciate it properly.
 Sam Inglis

-Long gone are the days when one man band meant a melodeon player with cymbals strapped to his knees, breathlessly grappling with a harmonica.
+Long gone are the days when 'one man band' meant a melodeon player with cymbals strapped to his knees, breathlessly grappling with a harmonica.
 Thanks to the becheapening of all things audio and electronic, one‑man interpretations of every possible musical genre are possible, in full orchestral glory.

 Multi‑instrumentalist Paul Antonio Ortiz is taking full advantage of this with his solo prog metal project, the bafflingly named Chimp Spanner.
-And its in no way a bad thing that he is: At The Dreams Edge offers up some very promising moments indeed.
+And it's in no way a bad thing that he is: At The Dream's Edge offers up some very promising moments indeed.
 Shredding guitars at speeds outlawed this side of Scandinavia, Chimp Sandwich — or whatever his name is — is singular, fearless and solid.
 At this stage, however, promising probably is the best way to put it.
 The project, though several years old, still feels in its infancy and it strikes me that, with a little outside influence, perhaps, Chimp Spanner could focus his efforts into making something a little less like an experiment and little more listenable.
-My hope is that Ortiz takes this in the way its intended, because the album has some excellent moments and I actually went back to listen to the first track again.
+My hope is that Ortiz takes this in the way it's intended, because the album has some excellent moments and I actually went back to listen to the first track again.
 However, Chimp Spanner has fallen into the trap we all fall into occasionally, of over‑thinking things.
-Id strip it right back to what seems to be CSs first love — metal — and do away with the prog altogether.
+I'd strip it right back to what seems to be CS's first love — metal — and do away with the 'prog' altogether.
 Also, he should change his name.
 Nell McLeod

-Three Left Feets minimalist demo is accompanied by a single handwritten line, insisting “Weve got it going on!!!”
+Three Left Feet's minimalist demo is accompanied by a single handwritten line, insisting "We've got it going on!!!”
 It contains the same song recorded twice, once in a Calvin‑Harris‑meets‑the‑Streets electro style, and once as a jaunty acoustic number.
 Either would be fine.
 Both seems a bit redundant.
 Sam Inglis

 Gene Pool Zombie are, as the sleeve would have it, "veterans of the music community for 25+ years”.
-And judging by the terrifying amount of treble boost theyve applied, I suspect theyve spent most of those years with the volume on 11.
-Their production has some other idiosyncrasies, too: frequent pops and thuds suggest that the vocals were done with a handheld mic, while the chorused DI guitar on American Way is one of the nastiest things Ive heard.
+And judging by the terrifying amount of treble boost they've applied, I suspect they've spent most of those years with the volume on 11.
+Their production has some other idiosyncrasies, too: frequent pops and thuds suggest that the vocals were done with a handheld mic, while the chorused DI guitar on 'American Way' is one of the nastiest things I've heard.

-Still, it seems that this is music made primarily for the musicians own amusement, so whos to say they shouldnt mix it to their own tastes too?
+Still, it seems that this is music made primarily for the musicians' own amusement, so who's to say they shouldn't mix it to their own tastes too?
 It certainly sounds as though they had a blast making the album: anyone who fancies a solo is given free rein, and the rhythm section get plenty of chances to lay down a flashy groove.
-For all its technical quirks and occasional self‑indulgence, its nice to hear good players let their hair down.
+For all its technical quirks and occasional self‑indulgence, it's nice to hear good players let their hair down.
 Sam Inglis

-Theres a fine line between making contemporary music with an 80s influence, and making music that sounds like it came from the 80s.
+There's a fine line between making contemporary music with an '80s influence, and making music that sounds like it came from the '80s.
 The Vanity Clause do the latter, with obvious reference points including Human League and the Pet Shop Boys.
-Theyve got catchy tunes, and they know one end of a synthesizer from the other, but their music sounds more dated than it does knowingly retro.
+They've got catchy tunes, and they know one end of a synthesizer from the other, but their music sounds more dated than it does knowingly retro.

 Ardentjohn are one of those bands that just, for whatever reason, make a really nice noise.
 They could probably record themselves on a Fisher‑Price cassette deck, playing selections from the Microsoft Excel technical documentation, and still make a really nice noise.

 What they actually play is the sort of wistful, understated pop that involves a lot of brushed drums and electric guitar arpeggios, and they play it beautifully.
 From the haunting strings to the plaintive vocals, everything works together to build and sustain a mood.
-Theres no mention of the circumstances in which it was recorded, but whoever was responsible deserves much credit, and clearly didnt use a Fisher‑Price cassette deck.
+There's no mention of the circumstances in which it was recorded, but whoever was responsible deserves much credit, and clearly didn't use a Fisher‑Price cassette deck.
 Lovely.
 Sam Inglis